Harsh-wd/College-Academic-Portal/README.md

-# College-Academic-Portal
+College-Academic-Portal
--> This repository contains files for a College/School Management System based on MERN stack
+This repository contains the source code for a College/School Management System built with the MERN stack (MongoDB, Express, React, Node.js).

-->Features provided by roles

-Admin:

-->Create/Delete Classes.

-->Create/Delete Subjects.
+Features
+The application supports three user roles: Admin, Teacher, and Student.

+Admin
+Create, view, and delete classes and subjects.

-->Add/Remove students from classes and Subjects.
+Add, view, and remove students and teachers.

+Manage student marks and attendance.

-->Post Notices visible to Students and Teachers.
+Post notices visible to all users.

-->Can add, change and view marks, attendance of Student.

-Teacher:
+Teacher
+View assigned class and students.

-Can add, change and view marks, attendance of Student.
+Add, change, and view marks and attendance for their subject.

-Student:
+View notices.

+Student
-Can view subjects and marks.
+View enrolled subjects and marks.

-To use the Web App, follow the below steps:

-A. Go to terminal with the project directory and type

-cd frontend

-npm run dev

-B. Open another terminal with the project directory and type

-cd backend

-npm start

-[Starts MongoDB service]
+View attendance records.

+View notices.

+Local Development Setup
-->Also, replace the MongoDB URL from the .env file to your own MongoDB connection URL.
+Follow the instructions in the Project-Setup-Instructions.md file to set up and run the project on your local machine.